 According to the maximum therapeutic dose, overdoses occur when ingesting more than 300 milligrams of CBG per kilogram of body weight in adults.

 Researchers have gained a lot of scientific knowledge from animal experiments, but the results are also applicable to modern veterinary medicine.
 Just like people, cats can suffer from glaucoma.
 CBG can also help our four-legged friends with the reduction of intraocular pressure and pain relief.
 This works because many animals have an endocannabinoid system that can transport anti-inflammatory properties through phytocannabinoids.

 However, since the organism of a small cat is not directly comparable to the human organism, the cannabinoids are adjusted for better compatibility and also have a fat content.
 CBD oil for cats often contains a significant amount of olive oil.
 However, the dosage is more like that for human patients.
-The recommendation for animals is to start treatment by administering small amounts of oral drops.
 The dose can be gradually increased.
 For cats, cannabinoid drops can also be mixed into food.
 Dog food can be mixed with CBG as a dietary supplement too.
 This is effective for dogs with osteoarthritis, among others.
 The cannabinoid can be particularly useful for dog owners who feed their animals an exclusively raw meat diet.
 The same positive effects that humans experience can be seen in pets when it comes to the reduction of tumour cells, eye diseases, depression and stimulating natural regulatory processes, as well as the bones and brain cells.
 For the purposes of adding CBG to pet food, it mainly comes as cold-pressed oils from hemp seeds, which, as already described, also contain proportions of CBG.

 Also, the ability to counteract nausea and vomiting applies to animals when treated with CBG.